 The HDOA Insect Containment Facility is located at the HDOA Main Office Complex in the city of Honolulu, Island of O'ahu, State of Hawai'i.
 The address of the property is 1428 South King Street, Honolulu, Hawai'i, 96814-2512.
-If A. nitens is approved for release from quarantine as a biocontrol agent, mass propagation of the wasp will be done in the HDOA Insect Rearing Facility at the same location.
+If A. nitens is approved for release from containment (laboratory quarantine) as a biocontrol agent, mass propagation of the wasp will be done in the HDOA Insect Rearing Facility at the same location.
 Release sites on all islands will be selected according to the availability of Erythrina trees infested with Erythrina gall wasp.
-Areas with endemic wiliwili trees infested with the Erythrina gall wasp will be hand-carried to the other Hawaiian Islands for release where needed.
+Initial releases will begin on the islands of O'ahu, Maui, and Hawai'i.
+Areas with endemic wiliwili trees infested with the Erythrina gall wasp will be prioritized.
+A. nitens will be hand-carried to the other Hawaiian Islands for release where needed.